Scroll Down To Order

 It is incredible but, the whole nation fifty years ago was wrapped in the theme of outer space, with a subtheme to explore new worlds--why do you think the old Star Trek of the 1960s had their opening sequence to explore new worlds?

 The early astronauts wore silver spacesuits such as this GI Joe in this collectors photo.
-A 1968 GI JOE astronaut set; at that time GI Joes were made in the USA, courtesy of Howlin' wolf reviews.
+A 1968 GI JOE astronaut set; at a time when GI Joes were made in the USA, courtesy of Howlin' wolf reviews

-Behind the main story are myriad descriptions that go back to Gemini with its headaches, such as problems regarding flight control systems that had to be overcome.
-For educational purposes, we feel this 51 min documentary on the bridge to the Moon is important to include on this historical anniversary of the Apollo moon landing.
-It marked a high mark in U.S. History. <WOW> America was graced with this great clip of Al Roker interviewing Buzz Aldrin on NBC Today.
+Behind the main story are earlier descriptions that go back to Gemini with its headaches, such as problems regarding flight control systems that had to be overcome and live TV from space.
+There were newly invented computers and myriad other things.
+For educational purposes, we feel this 51 min. documentary on the bridge to the Moon is important to include on this historical anniversary of the Apollo moon landing.
+It marked a high mark in U.S. History. <WOWAmerica was graced with a momentous moment, Al Roker interviewing Buzz Aldrin on NBC Today.

 The 50th Anniversary

 It was still lighted outside here in California, although we were entering twilight because I remember taking out my binoculars a few times and stepping outside on our front porch, and peering into the big Moon, as if those binoculars would bring the moon walk closer, although, it was not quite dark, yet.
 The moon appeared more grand than ever.
 With the eyes of the world on him, Neil armstong said, "That's one small step for man, one giant leap for mankind."
 We saw it in b-w.
 Actual historic footage, courtesy of 2 videos NASA and Apollo 11- Apollo Flight journal.
 The late 60s and early 70s were for me a time of growing-up in Los Angeles watching Saturday cartoons, H.R.
-PufnStuf, Hogans Heroes, Mannix and Boy Scout summers.
-And, going to Disneyland to ride the new Space Mountain along with my favorites like Pirates of the Caribbean, Rocketship to Mars, Matterhorn and Adventures through Innerspace.
+PufnStuf, Hogans Heroes, Ironside, and Boy Scout summers.
+And, going to Disneyland to ride the new Space Mountain, and the forerunner Rocketship to Mars, along with my favorites like Pirates of the Caribbean, Matterhorn and Adventures through Innerspace.
 I always liked science.
 In the 1960s and up to around 1971, thinking about another science, ecology, and eco-friendliness was in the future, for it didn't take root until a few years into the 1970s as I remember it in the big city.
 Being a youngster however, everybody wanted to take part and help clean Mother Earth.
 Back to 1969, I remember going outside and seeing everybody had their TVs on and were watching the same thing: the Moon landing.
 It was a pretty hot July night, and all windows and many doors were wide open.
 I admit few houses in our neighborhood had fully air conditioned homes.
 The two astronauts spend about 2 1/2 hours carrying out their activities complete with scientific experiments and collecting lunar material.
 The crew splashed down on July 24 when they came back as heroes.
 The man who first stepped onto the lunar surface rarely gave interviews, and here is a chance of a video clip that I found on Youtube of him being interviewed on 60 Minutes.
+SATURN V GREAT DOCUMENTARY about 5 mins: A beast comes alive.
 Los Angeles of the 1960s, when everyone I knew drank Tang, courtesy of George Vreeland Hill.
 Thanks George for the great video.
 All music is from the period.

 The universe and the creation is so much greater than anyone ever realized.